 Buildah has the ability to create a working container from scratch, but also from a pre-existing Dockerfile.
 Plus, with it not needing a daemon, you'll never have to worry about Docker daemon issues when building container images.

-Let’s cover some real-world examples to show how easy it is to get started with Buildah, and how easy it is to create a container image.
+Let's explore some practical examples to demonstrate how simple it is to get started with Buildah, and how easily a container image can be created.

-If you’re running Red Hat Enterprise Linux (RHEL) 8, follow the steps below.
+If you're running Red Hat Enterprise Linux 9 (RHEL 9), follow the steps below.
 For Fedora users, be sure to replace

 $ yum -y install buildah

 For other distributions of Linux, follow these docs.